 The story of the Massacre of Verden again become a major issue in the 19th and early 20th centuries, in particular for German historians who even had to reconcile the Charlemagne who built their country into an empire and the Charlemagne who killed thousands of prisoners in a single day.
 The Nazis even created a stone memorial to the the Saxon victims in 1935.

-Even today you will find that this topic gets a wide range of treatment – some books barely mention the events of 782, while others offer their judgments upon it.
+Even today you will find that this topic gets a wide range of treatment, with some books barely mentioning the events of 782, while others offer stark judgments upon it.